scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

 ## **[BYOL]** Deploy containers on EKS (Amazon Elastic Kubernetes Service) from AWS Marketplace using Scalar Helm Charts

-If you subscribe to Scalar products in AWS Marketplace, you can pull the container images of Scalar products from the private container registry ([ECR](https://aws.amazon.com/ecr/)) of AWS Marketplace.
-This section explains how to deploy BYOL Scalar products on your [EKS](https://aws.amazon.com/eks/) cluster from the private container registry.
+By subscribing to Scalar products in the AWS Marketplace, you can pull the container images of Scalar products from the private container registry ([ECR](https://aws.amazon.com/ecr/)) of the AWS Marketplace.
+This section explains how to deploy Scalar products with the BYOL option in your [EKS](https://aws.amazon.com/eks/) cluster from the private container registry.

 1. Update the custom values file of the Helm Chart of a Scalar product you want to install.
    You need to specify the private container registry (ECR) of AWS Marketplace and the version (tag) as the value of `[].image.repository` and `[].image.version (tag)` in the custom values file.